 I’m back with another post in my World Builder Series.
-This has turned out to be one of my most popular series’s. 🙂
+This has turned out to be one of my most popular series’. 🙂

 Why is this important?

 The Earth’s crust is made up of giant “plates”.
-They are generated and destroyed by this heat we just discussed.
-New plates are created at the divergent (constructive) plate boundary.
+They are continually generated and destroyed by this heat I just mentioned.
+New plates are created at the divergent (constructive) plate boundaries.

 This is where the hot rock that is heated at the Earth’s core rises up.
 The tectonic plates are pushed apart and rising magma (the melted rock) from the mantle reaches the surface.

 Fissure volcanoes with low viscosity melt will appear at the divergent plate boundary as tensional forces pull the plates apart.
 As the magma rises up through the crust it will generate a fissure eruption.

 At the other side of the plates is the destructive plate boundary, this is where one plate is pushed beneath another (in the subduction zone).
 As the rock is forced deeper into the Earth the layer of rock becomes heated and so melts.

 This continues the cycle where the melted rock moves and starts to rise again at the divergent plate boundary.

 Okay so now I’m going to talk about Volcanoes and other mountains… don’t worry I will pull this stuff all together later.
 Just stay with me.

 Mountains are considered mountains if they are at least 2000 ft high and have an incline greater than 2 degrees.
 There are also different types of mountains.